 The key results for the “doubling” target could be the following:

 Objectives and key results should be value-oriented.
 So, you must learn not to mix them up with activities and tasks that need to be done to achieve the OKR.
 Initiatives will help in this.

-Initiatives are the very activities, tasks, and projects that you need to accomplish to achieve the OKR.
+Initiatives are the activities, tasks, and projects you need to accomplish to achieve the OKR.

 Let’s get back to our goal of doubling up.
 We’ve chosen several key results we’ll use to evaluate our success in the future.
 The KRs are to increase the MRR to X and decrease the Churn rate to Y. And these are the initiatives:

 I think this part is exact.
 But what should you do with your current KPIs?